Attila-fawal/tic-tac-toe-game/README.md

 ![Screenshot (32)](https://user-images.githubusercontent.com/127791713/233340783-57fb09c9-557b-4315-a63f-9e3b6d9b9c19.png)

 ### Reset button
-The reset button you can use it to restart the game board the timer and the scoreboard every time gets clicked.
+The reset button you can use it to restart the game board and the scoreboard every time gets clicked.

 ![Screenshot (30)](https://user-images.githubusercontent.com/127791713/233341465-87fc12a3-1e45-42bd-a5f5-a374271f0cc7.png)